-One of the Very Big Questions that people, especially landlords, have is about Emotional Support Animals (ESAs).
-There are new laws that define ESAs in Wisconsin, and establish rules about what landlords have to do, and what they don't have to do (2017 Wis.
+One of the most common questions that people, especially landlords, have is about Emotional Support Animals (ESAs).
+There are new laws that define ESAs in Wisconsin, and establish rules about what landlords’ responsibilities (2017 Wis.
 Act 317, and you can find the summary here).

 But there's a problem: We see some really big clashes between the new Wisconsin laws and federal Fair Housing laws.
 Generally, states can't take away rights given by federal mandates.
 And so, it looks like some of these new laws might be giant traps for landlords to fall into - even if landlords carefully follow the new Wisconsin laws about ESAs, they might find themselves in violation of federal law, which is a huge, expensive, problem.